eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Building upon the high-level design described in figure 2, at least four different types of architecture for the Wallet Solution can be identified, each leveraging a different type of Wallet Secure Cryptographic Device (WSCD):

-1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the User\'s device, for example - implemented by the Wallet Provider using an HSM.
+1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the User's device, for example - implemented by the Wallet Provider using an HSM.

 2. ***Local External Wallet Secure Cryptographic Device (Local External WSCD)***: If a device lacks sufficiently secure hardware, such as a secure element, external hardware components like smartcards may be necessary to enhance security.
-This architecture involves an external Wallet Secure Cryptographic Device that is connected to, or interacts with, the User\'s device, to provide cryptographic functions, for example - a hardware token or smart card.
+This architecture involves an external Wallet Secure Cryptographic Device that is connected to, or interacts with, the User's device, to provide cryptographic functions, for example - a hardware token or smart card.

-3. ***Local Wallet Secure Cryptographic Device (Local WSCD)***: This architecture refers to a scenario where the Wallet Secure Cryptographic Device is integrated directly within the User\'s device.
+3. ***Local Wallet Secure Cryptographic Device (Local WSCD)***: This architecture refers to a scenario where the Wallet Secure Cryptographic Device is integrated directly within the User's device.
 This includes solutions like eSIM/eUICC and eSE.
 In these scenarios, the WSCA (e.g., a Java Card applet) might be deployed by the Wallet Provider.
 Other examples are based on native solutions, such as StrongBox (Google) and SecureEnclave (Apple), in which access to the WSCD is facilitated via the operating system of the User device.

 4. ***Hybrid architecture***: This architecture combines two or more of the previous three approaches.